 Cook until crusty and golden, about 3-5 minutes per side or longer if using a “budare”.
 Then remove from the skillet and place over absorbent paper before cutting open.

 Then as you can imagine, slice the arepas open.
 Again, some people separate the top from the bottom entirely, some like to slice them into pockets, so the top and bottom are still connected but a sliver… suit yourself, doesn’t matter.
 Nobody is gonna judge you and most certainly not me.
 Some people even scoop out the internal stuff with the knife or a spoon and only eat the crusty crust, usually people on diets.
 Again, suit yourself.

 Place a slice of swiss cheese over one side, a scoop of stew over the other, top with some shredded cabbage and go to town.
 There you have it.
 Arepas.

-I’m saying good bye to summer with this post.
+I’m saying goodbye to summer with this post.
 I might get a chance to sneak in a couple more entries before the 21st if I’m lucky but I will definitely try.
 Fall cooking is ahead of us and with that countless new kitchen adventures.
 Turkey day is the big day and it’s right around the corner.
-Time for me to start thinking about it! maximizing turkey juiciness and flavour, and new dessert ideas too.
+Time for me to start thinking about it!
+Maximizing turkey juiciness and flavor, and new dessert ideas too.
 New ways to get that gravy deliciousness amplified too, I’m sure we can do something about it!
 I gotta go now, I haven’t slept in like 3 weeks.
 Until the next post guys.
 Take care!
-Sharpen your knifes.
-It’s definitely on.
+Sharpen those knives.